mstksg/inCode/copy/entries/lenses-and-prisms.md

     *sum* between `a` and itself, `Either a a`.
 This gives us two prisms:

     ```haskell
-    mysteryPrism1 :: Lens' (Bool, a) a
-    mysteryPrism2 :: Lens' (Bool, a) a
+    !!!misc/lenses-and-prisms.hs "mysteryPrism1"1 "mysteryPrism2"1
     ```

     What do these prisms do?
 What is `preview` and `review` for them?
+And, if prisms represent abstract constructors, what "constructors" do these correspond to?

 *   Can you write combinators to "compose" lenses and prisms?
 Is it even possible?